-As a restaurant owner or future restaurant owner, you certainly have questions about the legal working hours of your employees.
-Knowing the specific rules regarding working hours not only allows you to comply with the law, but also to optimize your employees' schedules and improve their working conditions.
+As a restaurant owner or aspiring restaurant owner, you likely have some questions about your employees’ legal working hours.
+Understanding the specific rules regarding working hours not only allows you to comply with the law, but also helps you optimize your employees’ schedules and improve their working conditions.

-Maximum daily and weekly working hours, working hours, night work, vacations and rest, discover the regulations in force in the HCR sector.
-And because we couldn't talk about working hours without mentioning the hot topic of the moment, the 4-day week, we devote a few lines to it at the end of this article.
-Will you be tempted by this new organization?
+Maximum daily and weekly hours, working hours, night work, time off, and rest periods—learn about the regulations in effect in the hospitality and catering sector.
+These rules also apply to part-time restaurant workers, whose unique status deserves a thorough understanding.
+And since we couldn’t discuss working hours without mentioning the hot topic of the moment—the 4-day workweek—we’ve dedicated a few lines to it at the end of this article.
+Will you give this new work schedule a try?

-What obligations do you have to respect regarding the working hours of your employees in the restaurant industry?
-The answer below in 5 key concepts!
+What requirements must you comply with regarding your employees’ working hours in the restaurant industry?
+Find the answer below in 5 key points!

 1. Daily working time

-While the French Labor Code sets the legal working time at 35 hours per week, the HCR sector benefits from a derogation within its collective agreement that allows it to remain on a 39-hour working week basis.
-However, you are free to choose a shorter working week.
-This choice must be included in the employment contract and, should you wonder, it cannot be reduced in the event of a decrease in activity.
+While the Labor Code sets the legal workweek at 35 hours, the hospitality sector benefits from an exemption under its collective bargaining agreement that allows it to maintain a 39-hour workweek.
+However, you are free to choose a shorter workweek.
+This choice must be specified in the employment contract, and—in case you’re wondering—it cannot be reduced in the event of a decline in business.

-You can replace the payment of overtime hours and their increase by a compensatory rest of 110% for the first four hours, 120% for the next four and 150% for the others.
-This can be implemented following a collective agreement or a unilateral decision by the employer, provided that the staff representatives do not object.
+You may substitute payment for overtime and the corresponding premium with compensatory time off at a rate of 110% for the first four hours, 120% for the next four hours, and 150% for any additional hours.
+This arrangement may be implemented pursuant to a collective bargaining agreement or by unilateral decision of the employer, provided that employee representatives do not object.

 2. The maximum working time